A new message on coronavirus in hard-hit areas: Don’t get tested

 “We’ve asked the public to understand we can’t test everyone, especially if they have mild symptoms or are asymptomatic,” said Jeff Duchin, health officer for Seattle and King County, a hard-hit part of the country.

-On Friday, Vice President Mike Pence underscored that message and said the government’s support of state-based testing efforts “are literally expanding by the hour.”
+On Saturday, however, those officials laid out explicit guidelines for who should get tested, stressing that top priority should be given to those who are hospitalized, health care workers and residents of long-term care facilities who have symptoms, as well as people over 65 with symptoms, especially those with health problems like heart and lung disease that place them at higher risk.

+“Not every single person in the U.S. needs to get tested,” said Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases.
+“When you go in and get tested, you are consuming personal protective equipment, masks and gowns – those are high priority for the health care workers who are taking care of people who have coronavirus disease. … We want to make sure that the people who are taking care of people with coronavirus disease do not endanger themselves because they do not have the protective personal equipment.”

-Some state health officials worry that those declarations will send the wrong message.
+But some state health officials worry that earlier suggestions that everyone who wants a test could get one has sent the wrong message.

 Doing so exposes health care workers administering tests to people with mild illness and uses up limited protective gear, even though nothing would change for those individuals based on their test results, he said.